 This is crucial to understand in instances where people mistakenly think they an arrest is meaningless as long as charges are not filed against them.
 For example, in cases of domestic violence, spouses and other accusers often send the police to arrest their partner on domestic violence charges as a scare tactic of sorts.

 Their mentality is that, as long as they don’t press charges, they can be released – therefore understanding the gravity of the situation without getting criminal charges involved.
 However, many alleged offenders who are often arrested to “teach them a lesson” find themselves at the mercy of the Texas district attorney – not their accuser.

-In these instances, the Law Offices of David A. Breston can help fight for your legal rights.
+In these instances, our attorneys can help fight for your legal rights.
 We can assist in building a comprehensive case that attempts to persuade the State from filing charges against you – especially in cases where the intent of the arrest was not necessarily in good faith.

 In every arrest in the state of Texas, we highly recommend following these tips – before, during, and after your arrest.

 If you or a loved one has been arrested or charged with a crime in Harris County, please contact us as soon as possible for immediate assistance and support.
-The Law Office of David A. Breston is committed to giving those in their most difficult times the help necessary to fight for your legal rights.
+Our defense attorneys are committed to giving those in their most difficult times the help necessary to fight for your legal rights.
 David Breston has over 20 years of trial experience and top ratings on Google, Yelp, and Facebook.
 Our Houston defense lawyers will provide you with compassion, dedication, and personal legal advice and expertise when you need it most.